Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Implementation details and numerical experiments

-We briefly introduce the terminology required to follow our experiments and setup \begin{itemize} \item Hyperparameter: A parameter that is set before the learning process begins and affects the model's behavior or performance. \item NN architecture class: Overall topology and organization of the network, which determines how information flows through the network and how computations are performed. \item Epoch: A complete pass through the entire training dataset during the training process. \item Batch: A subset of the training dataset used for updating model parameters. \item Batch size: The number of scenarios included in each batch. \item Gradient step: A step taken to update the model's parameters based on the gradient computed over one batch. \item Learning rate: A hyperparameter that determines the step size of the gradient step. \item Hidden layer: A layer in a NN that sits between the input and output layers and performs intermediate computations. \item Unit/neurons: Fundamental unit of a NN that receives input, performs a computation, and produces an output. \end{itemize}
+{\bf Terminology and reporting conventions.} Below we define common terms used throughout our experimental setup and architectural descriptions \begin{itemize} \item Hyperparameter: A parameter that is set before the learning process begins and affects the model's behavior or performance. \item NN architecture class: Overall topology and organization of the network, which determines how information flows through the network and how computations are performed. \item Module: A reusable subnetwork or component within a neural architecture that performs a specific function (e.g., embedding, message passing, readout). \item Run: A single execution of HDPO under a fixed setting, meta-instance and set of hyperparameters. \item Epoch: A complete pass through the entire training dataset during the training process. \item Batch: A subset of the training dataset used for updating model parameters. \item Batch size: The number of scenarios included in each batch. \item Gradient step: A step taken to update the model's parameters based on the gradient computed over one batch. \item Learning rate: A hyperparameter that determines the step size of the gradient step. \item Hidden layer: A layer in a NN that sits between the input and output layers and performs intermediate computations. \item Unit/neurons: Fundamental unit of a NN that receives input, performs a computation, and produces an output. \end{itemize}